yuriydobr/hello-karta/PITCHME.md

 Note:

 - Automate the software delivery process
+- -
-- One change, One artefact
+- Deploying One change, One artefact
 - Promoted through a single pipeline, deployed to many environments
 - -
 - Details